jasoncortese/fast-inverse-square-root/PITCHME.md

 @snapend

 @snap[north span-85 text-05 text-black]
-<div style="margin-top: 100px; text-align: left;">This resembles our formula for the integer valuethree-halves of a constant K, which we can subtract one-half of the integer from to approximate the inverse square root of the float.</div>
+<div style="margin-top: 100px; text-align: left;">We're lookin for three-halves of a constant K, which we can subtract one-half of the integer from to approximate the inverse square root of the float.</div>
 @snapend

 @snap[south span-85 text-05 text-black]